react-navigation/react-navigation.github.io/docs/navigation-prop.md

 ### Push

 Similar to navigate, push will move you forward to a new route in the stack.
+This differs from `navigate` in that `navigate will` pop back to earlier in the stack if a route of the given name is already present there. `push` will always add on top, so a route can be present multiple times.

 `navigation.push(routeName, params, action)`